Flathead National Forest: Description

 The forest lies primarily in Flathead County (about 73% of its acreage), but smaller areas extend into five other counties.
 In descending order of land area they are Powell, Missoula, Lake, Lewis and Clark, and Lincoln counties.
 Forest headquarters are located in Kalispell, Montana.
 There are local ranger district offices in Bigfork, Hungry Horse, and Whitefish.

-The Flathead National Forest is bordered by Glacier National Park and Canada to the north, the Lewis and Clark National Forest and Glacier to the east, the Lolo National Forest to the south, and the Kootenai National Forest to the west.
+The Flathead National Forest is bordered by Glacier National Park and Canada to the north, the Helena-Lewis and Clark National Forest and Glacier to the east, the Lolo National Forest to the south, and the Kootenai National Forest to the west.
 The wilderness areas in the forest are the Bob Marshall Wilderness Area, Great Bear Wilderness Area, and Mission Mountains Wilderness Area.
 Other specially designated areas in the forest include Flathead Wild and Scenic River, Jewel Basin Hiking Area, and the Coram Experimental Forest.
 Some 270000 acres of non-federal land are also included in the boundaries drawn for the national forest.
 This includes private land, commercial forest and part or all of Swan River State Forest, Stillwater State Forest and Coal Creek State Forest.

 The forest contains 1700 mi of roads, many of them primitive fire roads and 2800 mi of hiking trails.
 Approximately 38 mi of the Pacific Northwest National Scenic Trail are located within the Flathead National Forest.